cvanelteren/information_impact/readme.md

 The idea is to design loosely connected modules.
 The package consists of different modules that can be used independently up to a point.

-For installing the package, please install the requirement file
+To install the package run:

 `python setup.py build_ext --inplace`
+TODO: update this
 ## Overview
 The main division can be found as follows:
 - Modeling